 Parties other than your employer may be legally responsible for your injuries, including contractors, property owners, leasees, or equipment manufacturers.
 You may be able to bring a claim against those parties for compensation beyond workers' compensation.
 The law here is very favorable to the injured worker.
 In many cases, the law holds not only the negligent construction company who caused the accident legally liable to the injured worker, but also holds the owner of the site and the general contractor “vicariously liable” for other companies' or contractors' negligence.
 This means that there may be many many companies or contractors to sue.
-A good personal injury lawyer knows how to properly investigate the accident to determine who the proper defendants are, and he will bring claims against all of them to ensure you get full recovery for your injuries.
-Contact us for a free consultation regarding yours or your loved one's construction accident.Why Are There Special Laws in New York to Help Injured Construction Workers Get Compensation for Their Injuries?
+Construction accident lawyers who want to competently represent Syracuse area victims must know how to properly investigate the accident to determine who the proper defendants are so as to bring claims against all of them to ensure full recovery for the injured client.Why are There Special Laws in New York to Help Injured Construction Workers Get Compensation for Their Injuries?

 Generally, 3 years from the date of your injury.
 However, there are exceptions.
 For example, if the victim is a child under 18 years old, his or her statute of limitations does not even start to run until he or she is 18, so normally it would expire on his or her 21st birthday.
 Also, it depends on the defendant.
 If you sue the State of New York you must generally do so within 2 years, and if you sue a "municipality", a "public corporation", or other government agency, your statutes of limitations could by 1 year and 90 days or even shorter, depending on type of government agency you are suing.
 Further, when suing government agencies, you often need to serve or file a "notice of claim" or "notice of intention of claim" within 90 days of the injury, and sometimes even shorter time limits apply.
 There are other statutes of limitations and exceptions that may apply to your case.
-Contact us to discuss your statute of limitations.What if I can’t afford an attorney?
+As experienced construction accident attorneys in the Syracuse and Central New York area, we have a system in place for investigating and dairying all relevant statutes of limitations and time limitations for construction and workplace accidents.What if I can’t Afford an Attorney?

 That’s impossible.
 A reputable personal injury attorney will not charge you for an initial consultation.
 Michaels & Smolak will give you a free consultation.
 If we decide to represent you, we will charge you on a contingency fee basis, which is usually 1/3 of the net recovery we obtain for you, whether from a settlement or from a jury.
 Since the initial consultation is free, why wait?
 Contact us today for a free consultation.